Leigh Bowery: Performance artist

 As a performance artist, Bowery enjoyed creating the costumes, and often shocking audiences.
 Working alongside Michael Clark, he would often have solo scenes in many of Clark's shows.

 His first one-man installation was in 1988 for a week at the Anthony D'Offay Gallery in London.
 Hidden behind a two way mirror he would lie on a 19th Century divan, primping and preening himself at his own reflection, while the audience would watch sitting on the floor from the other side.
-Each day he changed costumes and so visitors would often came back to see what he would be wearing next.
+Each day he changed costumes and so visitors would often come back to see what he would be wearing next.
 Various traffic sounds would be played over the speaker system during the performance and there was a different smell every day.

 In 1990 at the London club night 'Kinky Gerlinky' he introduced his signature 'Birthing' performance.
 Dressed as the drag performer Divine from 'Female Trouble' he appeared on stage in an oversized t-shirt, dark glasses and headscarf, looking huge and miming along to the film dialogue.
 Then suddenly, much to the audience's surprise, he dropped onto his back and simulated 'giving birth' to his baby, a petite and naked young woman who was his friend, assistant and later wife Nicola Bateman.
 She had been hidden for the first part of the performance by being strapped to Leigh's belly with her face in his crotch.
 Then she would slip out of her harness and appear to pop out of Bowery's belly, bursting through his tights, along with a lot of stage blood and links of sausages, while Bowery wailed.
 Bowery would then bite off the umbilical cord, hug his 'new' baby and the two would take a bow.
 Boy George said he saw it a number of times, and that it "never ceased to impress or revolt".

 In mid-1994 one of Bowery's last performances took place at the Fort Asperen Art Festival in Holland, where he and his assistant Nicola and bass player Richard Torry performed to a bemused crowd during the day and fully naked, Richard covered in bright blue balloons.
 Bowery hung upside down singing into the microphone while Richard pulled him back and forth by the foot until the climax of the song and Bowery smashed himself through a plane of glass, cutting his body.
 The whole performance lasted five minutes.